ARO-developers/arofetch/README.md

 # arofetch
-a cool neofetch ripoff in theme of ARO water, enjoy
+a cool neofetch theme of ARO water, enjoy